-Examples of Behavioral Marketing
+Types of Behavioral Marketing (with Examples)

 All of these are facets of behaviorally-based targeting and can be used as standalone strategies or coupled together for even greater effect on your target audience.

-Retargeting and remarketing take into consideration the pages and products you’ve viewed, and then show them again even if you’re not on the original website.
+Retargeting and remarketing consider the pages and products you’ve viewed, and then show them again even if you’re not on the original website.
 Both Google and Facebook offer retargeting options in their respective advertising platforms.

-How to Set Up Ad-Based Retargeting
+How to Set Up Ad-Based Retargeting in Google

-- Sign into your Adwords account
+- Sign in to your Google Ads account

-- Click on Campaigns and click the +Campaign button
+- Click on Campaigns and click the +Campaign button.

 - Click Save and Continue